 Your dog can smell other animals from afar, even from underground.
 For this reason, your dog might want to know what’s underground and thus dig up.
 To prevent this, you should treat your yard to keep these animals away from your dog.

 You should also keep your yard clean and well-kept at all times to keep these animals away.
 You may designate a digging place for him if the habit does not stop after the above-mentioned practices.
 If your dog loves to dig, you can let him do it in an appointed ground.

 Your dog might also be looking for something he hid some time ago and start to dig in your yard.
 These might include bones or toys and when he does not remember the exact location where they buried the object, he will dig around your yard until he finds it.

-To prevent your dog from digging, here are some of the tips you can use;
+My Dog Is Always Digging In Yard, here are some of the tips you can use;

 Supervise your dog